mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==

+= 3.4.1 July 30, 2021 =
+* Bugfix: only exclude items starting with "pmb-" from the table of contents

 = 3.4.0 July 28, 2021 =
 * Content editing page redesign (select all, move buttons, improved design)